At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your experience in financial journalism and editing.
-Emphasise any relevant roles where you've commissioned material or worked with contributors, as this is crucial for the Editor position.
+Focus on relevant roles where you've commissioned material or worked with financial data, as this will resonate with the hiring team.

-Craft a Compelling Cover Letter: In your cover letter, express your passion for finance and storytelling through data.
-Mention specific examples of your work that align with the responsibilities of the role, such as leading editorial meetings or researching financial trends.
+Craft a Compelling Cover Letter: In your cover letter, express your passion for finance and storytelling through statistics.
+Mention specific examples of your work that align with the responsibilities of the Editor role, such as leading editorial meetings or engaging with contributors.

 Showcase Your Writing Skills: Include samples of your writing that demonstrate your ability to convey complex financial topics clearly.
 This could be articles, reports, or any published work that showcases your expertise in the field.